 Go through your bills and cancel any service you don’t use frequently.
 For the stuff you do use, call the provider and see if you can get a better deal, or at least cut down.
 Maybe you only need 10 gigs of data a month rather than unlimited.

 Boost your income

 If that’s not in the cards and you routinely find yourself struggling to make ends meet, it might be time to look for a better-paying job.

 Of course, there are many other ways to increase your income, from selling your stuff to side jobs that turn a hobby into a business.
-Where there’s a will, there’s usually a way.
+Where there’s a will, there’s often a way.